-- The relationship between the airport and the development site in respect to the interface with the airport; and - Access to the airport for private aircraft.
+- The relationship between the airport and the development site in respect to the interface with the airport; and - ✤ Access to the airport for private aircraft.

-Dwellings on rural lots within the former Rylstone LGA

-The LEP provides for the erection of a dwelling on a lot (including a lot which forms part of larger holding) on which the erection of a dwelling was permissible immediately before the commencement of the (LEP) plan.

-This clause ensures that despite the Lot Size Map, a dwelling house may be erected on a lot with a minimum are of at least 40ha within the former Rylstone LGA.
+Dwellings on rural lots within the former The LEP provides for the erection of a dwelling on a lot (including a lot which forms part of larger holding) on which the erection of a dwelling was permissible immediately before the commencement of the (LEP) plan.
+Rylstone LGA This clause ensures that despite the Lot Size Map, a dwelling house may be erected on a lot with a minimum are of at least 40ha within the former Rylstone LGA.
 Reference should be made to the provisions of the LEP 2012 which provide for dwellings on lots below the minimum lot size in particular circumstances, for example existing holdings.

-Services
+Constant Where the dwelling will be excepted and let that is within 500m of an D1 Concerd.

-Where the dwelling will be erected on a lot that is within 500m of an R1 General Residential or R2 Low Density Residential zone, it must:
+Services Where the dwelling will be erected on a lot that is within 500m of an R1 General Residential or R2 Low Density Residential zone, it must: